m-inh/fpga-examples/hifp2/README.md

     -L/root/inteldevstack/intelFPGA_pro/hld/linux64/lib \
     -L/root/inteldevstack/a10_gx_pac_ias_1_2_pv/opencl/opencl_bsp/linux64/lib \
     -L/root/inteldevstack/intelFPGA_pro/hld/host/linux64/lib \
     -Wl,--no-as-needed -lalteracl -lintel_opae_mmd -lrt -lelf \
     -lrt -lpthread \
 	-o bin/host
 ```

 ## Running the Host Program
 Before running the host program, you should have compiled the OpenCL kernel and the host program.
-Refer to the above sections if you have not completed those steps.

 To run the host program on hardware, execute:
 ```
 bin/host
 ```

 The output will include a wall-clock time of the OpenCL execution time and the kernel time as reported by the OpenCL event profiling API.
 The host program includes verification against the host CPU, printing out "PASS" when the results match.

 ## Running with the Emulator
 Prior to running the emulation flow, ensure that you have compiled the kernel for emulation.
 Refer to the above sections if you have not done so.
 Also, please set up your environment for emulation.
 Please see the Intel(R) FPGA SDK for OpenCL(TM) Programming Guide for more information.